 Use of a registered trademark, service mark, collective mark or trade name without consent from the registered owner will be considered as an act of infringement.
-Infringers of trademark, service mark, collective mark or trade name are subject to a fine from 1,000,000 to 20,000,000 Riels (approximately USD 250 to USD 5,000) and to imprisonment from one year to five years, or both.61 The fine and sentence for counterfeiting are doubled for a repeated offense.62
+Counterfeiters of a trademark, service mark, collective mark or trade name are subject to a fine from 1,000,000 to 20,000,000 Riels (approximately USD 250 to USD 5,000) and to imprisonment from one year to five years, or both.66 The fine and sentence for counterfeiting are doubled for a repeated offense.67

-Acts of unfair competition are subject to a fine from 5,000,000 to 10,000,000 million Riels (approximately USD 1,250 to USD 2,500) and to imprisonment from one month to one year, or both.63 Repeat offenders are subject to double in both fine and imprisonment.
-Managing directors, managers and representatives of juristic persons may be subject to criminal prosecution, unless they can prove that they had neither known nor consented to the commission of the offence.64 Finally, a court has the authority to order the destruction of any goods found to be infringing, whether or not the defendant was convicted of an offense.65
+For imitation of a mark not arising to counterfeiting, the fine is from 5,000,000 to 10,000,000 million Riels (approximately USD 1,250 to USD 2,500), imprisonment from one month to one year, or both.68 Repeat offenders are subject to doubled fine and imprisonment.
+Managing directors, managers and representatives of juristic persons may be subject to criminal prosecution, unless they can prove that they had neither known nor consented to the commission of the offence.69 Finally, a court has the authority to order the destruction of any goods found to be infringing, whether or not the defendant was convicted of an offense.70